 5 Picnic tables, 1 double pedestal grill, - no hook-ups

 Vault toilets, but no water and no trash pick-up

 at Serrano Campground

 at Serrano Campground, $10

-Gray's Peak Trail with views of Big Bear Lake, Butler Peak Fire Lookout, Big Bear Lake with fishing, boating, interpretive programs, Big Bear Discovery Center
+Take the Grays Peak Trail with views of Big Bear Lake.
+Visit the nearby Butler Peak Fire Lookout.
+Spend days at Big Bear Lake with fishing, boating, and waterskiing.
+Drop by the Big Bear Discovery Center.

 General Camping Information for National Forests